salesforce/botsim/docs/intro.rst

 as listed below:

 - **Generator** takes raw bot designs metadata or APIs and intent utterances as input and produces the following outputs: 1) templates for NLU and NLG; 2) simulation goals for the Simulator.
-- **Simulator** performs agenda-based dialog simulation through bot APIs as depiected in the figure below.
+- **Simulator** performs agenda-based dialog simulation through bot APIs as depicted in the figure below.

   .. image:: _static/BotSIM_simulation_loop.png
     :width: 550